Bésame tonto

-Bésame Tonto ("Kiss Me, Fool") is a 2003 Spanish language television soap opera as a joint Peruvian, Ecuadorian and Venezuelan production that received high ratings in Latin American countries as well as Russia, Germany and the Philippines and was filmed in Peru.
-It first aired on February 10, 2003 and starred Peruvian actress Gianella Neyra and Argentinian actor Segundo Cernadas who were dating in real life at the time.
-In 2004, Univision aired the soap opera in the United States.
+Bésame tonto ("Kiss Me, Fool") is a 2003 Spanish language telenovela co-produced by Iguana Producciones and Venevisión.
+It premiered first in Ecuador on February 10, 2003, and stars Peruvian actress Gianella Neyra and Argentinian actor Segundo Cernadas who were dating in real life at the time.

 Synopsis

 Besame Tonto is the story of a young woman who does not know that she grew up in a Mafia family and that she is adopted.
 Her adoptive father is an Italian mafioso who lives and operates a criminal syndicate in Peru.
 He is an older man who wants to make his businesses legitimate, and he eventually acquires a newspaper, which he in turn will use to attack his most powerful enemy.

 "Julieta Rossini", the young woman, is married to a man against her own wishes.
 But her real love is "Romulo", who takes her away from Lima and across northern Peru.